splunk/spling_bee_moderator/README.md

 ## Overview

+This code repository contains two things:

+1. The released SPLing Bee Moderator App.
+Found in the "releases" section here: https://github.com/splunk/spling_bee_moderator/releases
+2. The source code for SPLing Bee Moderator App.
+Which is the code you see in the Github Repository.

+The source code found in this Github repository, is the code to build the SPLing Bee Moderator App from scratch.
+It is includes the custom timer visualization we created for the game.
+If you are just looking to install the app as is, than you do not need to use this source code or build the app from scratch.
+We recommend downloading the app from the releases section.
+We simply wanted to make it an option for anyone who wanted to know how we built it.

+## Overview for the Code

 The project contains a variety of packages that are published and versioned collectively.
 Each package lives in its own directory in the `/packages` directory.
 Each package is self contained, and defines its dependencies in a package.json file.